APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 }
 ```

-Like a said, bookmarks are related by the user, so you can retrieve it directly from the user and use it for the grid:
+Bookmarks are related by the user, so you can retrieve it directly from the user and use it for the grid:

 ```php
 <?php